ddnexus/pagy/docs/extras/plain.md

 Here is what you should consider/ensure:

-1. The pagy size can only change in discreet steps: each widht/size pair in your `:breakpoints` represents a step.
+1. The pagy size can only change in discrete steps: each widht/size pair in your `:breakpoints` represents a step.

 2. The transition from one breakpoint/size to another depends on the width available to the pagy nav.
 That width is the _internal available width_ of its container (excluding eventual horizontal padding).